Viktor Yanukovych: Removal from presidency

 The vote came an hour after Yanukovych said in a televised address that he would not resign.
 He subsequently declared himself to still be "the legitimate head of the Ukrainian state elected in a free vote by Ukrainian citizens", and maintained that his removal was a coup d'état.

-The constitutionality of Yanukovych's removal from office has been questioned by constitutional experts.
+Political scientist Maria Popova says that "the solution that took place within the Rada was more legitimate than any strictly legal solution that could have come from the Constitutional Court".
 Parliament did not vote to impeach the President, which would have involved formally charging Yanukovych with a crime, a review of the charge by the Constitutional Court of Ukraine, and a three-fourths majority vote in parliament—at least 338 votes in favor.
 The Ukrainian Constitution at this time (like many other constitutions) did not provide any stipulation about how to remove a president who is neither dead nor incapacitated, but is nonetheless absent or not fulfilling his duties.
-The lack of such provisions was a loophole.
+The lack of such provisions was a lacuna.
 Viktor Yanukovych fled from Ukraine to Russia.
 The title of the resolution was «Resolution of the Verkhovna Rada of Ukraine.
 On self-removal of the President of Ukraine from the exercise of constitutional powers and appointment of extraordinary elections of the President of Ukraine».

 On the same day that parliament removed Yanukovych from office, it voted to authorize the release of his rival Yulia Tymoshenko from a prison hospital.
 She had been imprisoned since 2011, in what many saw as political payback by Yanukovych.
 Her release had been an unmet condition for Ukraine's signing of a European Union trade pact.

 Two days later, Ukraine's parliament dismissed five judges of the Constitutional Court for allegedly violating their oaths, who were then investigated for alleged malpractice.

-Disavowal by party
+Disavowal by own party

 Yanukovych was soon disowned by the Party of Regions.
 In a statement issued by Oleksandr Yefremov, parliamentary faction leader, the party and its members "strongly condemn[ed] the criminal orders that led to human victims, an empty state treasury, huge debts, shame before the eyes of the Ukrainian people and the entire world."